-- 9.95 The calibration of instrumentation fitted to the WD should be verified by comparison with calibrated test instruments during steady state conditions eg. the temperature during the disinfection hold period. - 9.96 This may be carried out concurrently with other testing, for example during the automatic control test during quarterly periodic testing.
+- 9.97 Specifications for instruments fitted permanently to WDs are given in the relevant British Standards and will be included in the forthcoming European Standards; they are discussed in SHTM 2030 Part 2; 'Design Considerations'. - 9.98 The calibration of instrumentation fitted to the WD should be verified by comparison with calibrated test instruments during steady state conditions e.g. the temperature during the disinfection hold period.
+A reference channel should be identified on the recording equipment and placed in the same position as the indicating sensor to ensure that the measurement probe is in the same position as the indicating probe. - 9.99 This may be carried out concurrently with other testing, for example during the automatic control test during quarterly periodic testing.